EU admits to problems in penalty regime

 What about the other laws?

-It is unclear whether such common criteria will also be applied to the hundreds of regulations and directives that do not deal directly with consumer affairs.
+A commission spokesman said on Thursday morning he was not aware of any plans to also introduce common criteria to the hundreds of regulations and directives that do not deal directly with consumer affairs.

-A commission spokesman said he would check and try to get back to EUobserver on Thursday morning.
-(This article will be updated if and when he does)

 On one previous occasion did the commission propose to introduce pan-European penalties.
 Volkswagen did not only violate consumer law, but also the EU's rules on car type approvals.

-Note: This article was updated on Thursday 12 April, 11:56AM, to include a comment from the European Commission